-Bryce worked with Eli Lilly & Co. for over 36 years and was a member of the Executive Committee and an Officer of the Company, In December 2011, he retired as Executive VP Eli Lilly and Co & President of Lilly Bio-Medicines.
+Bryce worked with Eli Lilly & Co for over 36 years and was an Executive Committee member and an Officer of the Company.
+He retired as Executive VP, Eli Lilly and Co & President of Lilly Bio-Medicines in December 2011.

-Bryce has had extensive product development leadership roles overseeing post proof-of-concept global development teams for the entire Lilly late stage pipeline across all therapeutic categories.
+Bryce has had extensive product development leadership roles overseeing post proof-of-concept global development teams for the entire Lilly late-stage pipeline across all therapeutic categories.
 During his career, he also held multiple operational roles as President of Lilly Japan, Managing director of Australia/New Zealand and General Manager of a Joint Venture in South Korea.

 Bryce contributed in leadership positions to the pharmaceutical industry associations internationally.
-Currently he is a member of the Deans Council for Indiana University School of Public Policy & Environmental Affairs, Indiana USA and a Board Director of Kazia Therapeutics Ltd. Bryce was born in New Zealand, where he gained his B.Sc. in biochemistry from Massey University.
+Currently, he is a member of the Deans Council for Indiana University School of Public Policy & Environmental Affairs, Indiana USA and a Board Director of Kazia Therapeutics Ltd. Bryce was born in New Zealand, where he gained his B.Sc. in biochemistry from Massey University.
 He currently resides in both Chicago and Sydney.

-Rosanne has over 20 years experience in biomedical research, translational medicine, clinical research, regulatory affairs and drug development.
-She resides in Sydney.
+Rosanne has over 20 years of experience in biomedical research, translational medicine, clinical research, regulatory affairs and drug development.

-She was a co-founder & Director of Immune System Therapeutics Ltd from 2001 to 2012 where she managed the intellectual property portfolio and was an author on the company's patents.
-She played a lead role in the isolation of the genes for the lead therapeutic antibody and was involved in taking the antibody from the laboratory through preclinical and clinical development.
+She was a co-founder & Director of Immune System Therapeutics Ltd from 2001 to 2012, where she managed the intellectual property portfolio and was an author on the company's patents.
+She played a lead role in the isolation of the genes for the lead therapeutic antibody and was involved in taking the antibody from the laboratory through to preclinical and clinical development.

-Rosanne was awarded a PhD in antibody engineering from the University of Technology, Sydney.
-She has a Masters of Medical Science from the University of Natal Medical School and a BSc (Hons) in biochemistry from the University of Cape Town in South Africa.
+Rosanne was awarded a Ph.D. in antibody engineering from the University of Technology, Sydney.
+She has a Masters of Medical Science from the University of Natal Medical School and a B.Sc.
+(Hons) in biochemistry from the University of Cape Town in South Africa.
 She is a graduate of the Australian Institute of Company Directors and is a member of the European Haematology Association, the American Society of Clinical Oncology and the International Myeloma Society.
+She resides in Sydney.

-As Chief Financial Officer | Company Secretary, Dimitra leads our finance and accounting functions as well as manages our human resources, facilities management and corporate IT services.
-Dimitra has 7 years of biotech experience in the management of clinical trial, clinical manufacturing and R&D forecasts/budgets as well as corporate operations.
+As Chief Financial Officer | Company Secretary, Dimitra leads the finance and accounting functions as well as manages the human resource, facilities and corporate IT service areas of HaemaLogiX.
+Dimitra has 8 years of biotech experience in clinical trial management, clinical manufacturing, R&D forecasting/budgeting and corporate operations.

 Halley holds a post-graduate Diploma in Drug Development (Medical Science) from the University of New South Wales.
 In 2008 she received the PharmaTimes International Clinical Researcher of the Year Award.